 - Duration – 30mins- 1hr (depending on if you go into the museum)

-- The front of Church of Saint Lazarus is a popular spot for photographers and Instagrammers.
+The Church of Saint Lazarus is a famous historical site in Cyprus

 - Entrance Fee – €2.50 per person

 - Opening Hours – Mon-Fri 8:00 am – 7:30 pm Sat/Sun 9:30 – 7:30 pm